Educational Resources for Australian teachers and students, Kindergarten to Year 6

 The Mathematics K–6 Support Materials for Students with Special Education Needs is designed to help teachers plan, program, assess, implement and evaluate learning experiences that will enable students to achieve in Mathematics.

 WriteOn is an annual writing competition open to all primary students in Years 1 to 6.
-Using a photograph as a stimulus, students are asked to compose text that is imaginative, informative or persuasive.
+Using a photograph as a stimulus, students are asked to compose an imaginative piece of writing.

 WriteOn provides primary students with the opportunity to become published authors.
-Outstanding entries from past WriteOn competitions have been published in the Best of WriteOn anthologies.
+Outstanding entries from last year's WriteOn competition have been published in the Best of WriteOn anthology.

 This year the competition is being held in association with the State Library of NSW.
 The presentation of certificates will be held at the State Library of NSW on 16 September 2015.

 The PDHPE Teaching Kit for primary classes contains age-related information and exercises on important topics such as coping with changes, sharing, understanding the differences between people, preventing bullying (including cyberbullying) and staying safe (including online).

 Your school's caring, respectful, inclusive and supportive culture will be enhanced with this wonderful resource.
 You can order the Positive Relationships PDHPE Teaching Kit online now.

 Are you new to teaching and need help with strategies for the classroom?
 Are you an experienced teacher looking for new ideas for classroom teaching?
 The Dictionary of Classroom Strategies demonstrates tried and true teaching, learning and assessment strategies for the K–6 classroom that can be applied across the curriculum.